AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approve-documents/connect-frame-and-wf.md

 {{step-1-to-setup}}

 1. In the left panel, click **Groups**.
-1. Choose and existing group, or click **Create group**.
+1. Choose an existing group, or click **Create group**.
 1. In the left panel, click **Connect to Frame.io**.
 ![](assets/connect-frame-group.png)
 1. Enter the API developer token.
 1. Click **Initiate Connection**.
-1. (Conditional) Select a Frame.io account.
+1. (Conditional) If you are the administrator of more than one Frame.io account, select the account you want to use.

 ## Create a Workfront project and add a connected group

-Once you've connected a Workfront Group to a Frame.io team, you must create a project with that connected group.
+After you've connected a Workfront Group to a Frame.io team, you must create a project with that connected group.

 ### Prerequisites